 Your “Why” is not your expected result.
-It’s your purpose.
-It’s the reason you’re going to drag yourself out of bed to go to the gym or write that next blog post despite your crippling hangover or your brain yelling “No!
+It's your purpose.
+It's the reason you're going to drag yourself out of bed in the morning to go to the gym, or write that next blog post despite your crippling hangover and your brain yelling “No!
 Go back to sleep!”

 In his iconic TED talk, Start With Why, Simon Sinek talks about why this is so powerful and he illustrates it through a concept called The Golden Circle:

 Sinek explains that the circle above is actually a perfect mirror of how our brain works.
 The outside (yellow) ring is our What which closely resembles the part of our brain responsible for our rationale and analytical thoughts.
 The middle two circles (red & black) are responsible for the primal part of our brain that powers subconscious behaviors such as our trust, loyalty and decision making.